 The process leading up to Kriya initiation, beginning with Step 1, usually takes one year or longer, depending on the student.
 In order to receive Kriya, students must have a regular daily practice of the main three techniques taught in the first four steps: Energization Exercises; Hong Sau technique; AUM technique.
 Students should also be working toward establishing a twice daily practice of meditation, with a total daily focused sitting meditation time of approximately one and a half hours, including the practice of the Hong Sau and AUM techniques.

-Kriya initiations take place at Ananda Portland 2–3 times per year.
-Each student receives spiritual counseling from a kriyacharya and initiation is discussed in relationship to each student’s personal spiritual growth.
+Kriya initiations take place at Ananda Portland twice a year.
+Each student receives spiritual counseling and initiation is discussed in relationship to each student’s personal spiritual growth.
 Please contact us with questions.

 WHAT HAPPENS AFTER I TAKE INITIATION?